uofa-mctr294/guess-game-template/README.md

 - You can manage input and output to the console using `std::cout`, `std::cin` & `std::getline`.
 See [cpp-io](https://en.cppreference.com/w/cpp/io.html) for more options
 - Format string into fixed-sized character buffers using `std::snprintf`

+## Bonus

+- Create your own implementation of a psuedo random number generator ([pRNG](https://en.wikipedia.org/wiki/Pseudorandom_number_generator))
+- There are many different algorithms one could use for a pRNG, one option is a [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator)
+- Your generator function should initialize a seed value the first time it is run, and use the each returned result as the next seed.

 ## Building

 ```shell